ARL-holdingsquad/blockchain-project/README.md

 The white papers containing the preliminary research on the different components of the project are saved to the N57 shared drive.

 The team is currently led by ENS Schumacher.
-LTJG Blaze, CTN1 , and CTN3 Kelley are the other current active team members.
+LTJG Dibart, LTJG Blaze, CTN1 Fonseca, CTN3 Sessoms, CTN3 Brown,  and CTN3 Kelley are the other current active team members.